A complete guide to Edexcel A-Level Physics

 Paper 2 in detail

-Paper 2 (Advanced physics II) covers topics 7 to 13: Further mechanics, electric and magnetic fields, nuclear and particle physics, thermodynamics, space, nuclear radiation, gravitational fields, and oscillations.
-This is the more abstract and conceptually demanding of the two content papers.
+Paper 2 (Advanced physics II) covers working as a physicist, materials, waves and the particle nature of light, thermodynamics, space, nuclear radiation, gravitational fields, and oscillations.
+It is the more conceptually varied of the two content papers, blending applied topics like materials and waves with the more abstract content on space and gravitation.

-Nuclear and particle physics (Rutherford scattering, alpha, beta and gamma radiation, half-life, mass-energy equivalence, the standard model, fission and fusion), thermodynamics (specific heat capacity, latent heat, ideal gas equation, kinetic theory), space (stars, the HR diagram, cosmology, the Doppler effect, Hubble's law, the Big Bang).
+Thermodynamics (specific heat capacity, latent heat, ideal gas equation, kinetic theory of gases), space (stars, the HR diagram, cosmology, the Doppler effect, Hubble's law, the Big Bang), nuclear radiation (alpha, beta and gamma radiation, half-life and radioactive decay, fission and fusion).

 Paper 3 in detail

-Paper 3 (General and practical principles in physics) is the biggest paper in the qualification: 2h 30m, 120 marks, 40% of the A-Level.
+Paper 3 (General and practical principles in physics) is the biggest paper in the qualification: 2h 30m, 120 marks.
 It is synoptic, so any content from across the spec can come up, but it has a strong focus on practical techniques, planning experiments, evaluating data, and applying physics to unfamiliar contexts.

-A significant chunk of Paper 3 marks come from the 16 core practicals.
+Paper 3 leans heavily on practical-based questions tied to the core practicals.
 Expect detailed questions on apparatus, method choice, sources of error, percentage uncertainty, log graphs, and how you would modify a procedure for a different goal.
-Edexcel's Paper 3 has a higher weighting on practicals than AQA or OCR equivalents.
+Edexcel's Paper 3 is more practical-heavy than the other papers in this spec.

 Exam tip for Paper 3 Paper 3 is long.
 Pace is everything.
 Spend the first two minutes scanning the paper and identify the questions with the highest mark counts.
 Aim to leave the last 15 minutes for the highest-mark extended response, where breadth across the spec is rewarded over depth in one area.